We all know about that proverbial biological clock.

 “If you’re over 35, and have been trying for six months without success, talk to your doctor.”

 But, truthfully, the conversation could – and should – start much earlier than “once you’re having trouble conceiving.”
+You should start the conversation with your Ob/Gyn sooner than you think.
 It’s important to open a dialog with your physician early on if you want children at some point.
 You should be talking consistently and frequently about preventing pregnancy or planning pregnancy with your provider.
 And the topic of “fertility” should be a part of that conversation.